weikang761195/ts-frontend-developer/src/problem_2/problem.md

 Your solution shall use only [Vanilla JavaScript](http://vanilla-js.com).

 Task: Implement a datasource connector to abstract away data retrieval and manipulation from the `ViewControllers`.
+You are required to implement a Datasource utility class.
 How your implementation will be used:
 ```javascript

 let ds = new Datasource();